axeldinh/axeldinh.github.io/_posts/2022-11-28-rl_learning.markdown

 |:---:|:---:|:---:|
 |![q_learning_left](/assets/projects/rl_learning/qlearning/q_table_left.png)|![q_learning_nothing](/assets/projects/rl_learning/qlearning/q_table_nothing.png)|![q_learning_right](/assets/projects/rl_learning/qlearning/q_table_right.png)|

 We can see a swirling curve on which the agent will move left or right.
 And that doing nothing is not a good option, as no area of the plot has a high value.
-Note that the pixelated areas are states where the agent has never been, or not often enough to have a good estimate of the Q-function.
+Note that the pixelated areas are states where the agent has never been, or not often enough, to have a good estimate of the Q-function.

 ### Deep Q-Learning

 <a name="deep-q-learning"></a>

-We trained a `Deep Q-Learning` agent on the `LunarLander-v2` environment, where a small spaceship must learn to learn on a landing area.
+We trained a `Deep Q-Learning` agent on the `LunarLander-v2` environment, where a small spaceship must learn how to land on a landing area.
 It has been trained on 500,000 environment steps and the following plot shows the evolution of the reward and loss during training:

 |Test Rewards|Losses|
 |:---:|:---:|